 Marks & Spencer is one of the UK’s most iconic brands that has been a high street feature for over a century.
-The brand caters to a diverse audience providing a plus size, maternity and petite range.
-Marks & Spencer have launched a report dubbed “Plan A” to affirm their commitment to global social and environmental issues.
-But how well do M&S really measure up ethically with their commitment to animals, the planet and their workers?
+The brand caters to a diverse audience providing a plus size, maternity, and petite range.
+Marks & Spencer has launched a report dubbed “Plan A” to affirm its commitment to global social and environmental issues.
+But how well does M&S really measure up ethically with its commitment to animals, the planet, and its workers?
 Read on to find out as we answer the question: how ethical is Marks & Spencer?
 This article is based on the Marks & Spencer rating published in August 2021.